-Hot Melt gravure or “Dot” lamination uses an exact pattern of microscopic “dots” of adhesive on the surface of one web of material to bond that web to another web of material and form a composite.
-For this reason, Hot Melt Gravure Lamination is also known as "Dot" Lamination.
-The materials joined can be the same material or entirely different types of materials, such as nonwovens, films, fabrics, or already made composites.
+Hot Melt Adhesive Gravure Lamination uses an exact pattern of microscopic “dots” of adhesive on the surface of one web of material to bond that web to another web of material to form a composite.
+For this reason, it is also known as "Dot" Lamination.
+The materials joined can be the same material, or entirely different types of materials such as nonwovens, films, fabrics, and textile composites.

-This is called a gravure process because it is similar to the rotogravure printing process.
-In rotogravure, pictures, designs and words are engraved into the printing cylinder.
-The cylinder picks up ink as it rotates and deposits the ink on the paper web (for example) as the paper passes against the cylinder.
+This is called a "gravure" process because it is similar to the rotogravure printing process.
+In rotogravure, images including pictures, designs and words are engraved into the printing cylinder.
+The cylinder picks up ink as it rotates and deposits the ink on the paper web as the paper passes against the cylinder.

-It is extremely important to realize that this is a very precise process.
-The amount of adhesive deposited for each "dot" is very specific depending on the pattern roll used, the type of the adhesive, the temperature of the adhesive, and the material onto which the adhesive is deposited.
+When designed and managed properly, this laminating process is very precise.
+The amount of adhesive deposited for each "dot" is very specific and is dependent upon the pattern roll used, the type of adhesive applied, the temperature of the adhesive, and the material onto which the adhesive is deposited.

 At Beckmann Converting, we have the technical knowledge and experience to implement Hot Melt Adhesive Gravure Lamination with your products when it is the correct solution.